 Research Interests

-Political Psychology, ideology, social identity, women and gender, and gender-based violence.
+Political psychology, ideology, social identity, gender issues, and gender-based violence.

 Biography

-Antonette Kirby (she/hers/her) is a PhD student in the Department of Political Science at the University of Wisconsin-Madison.
-She specializes in International Relations with an emphasis in political psychology.
-Prior to joining UW–Madison, Antonette received her BA from the University of Nebraska at Omaha where she studied Forensic Psychology and International Relations with an emphasis on Russia and Post-Soviet States.
-She continued her education at the University of Nebraska at Omaha receiving her MS in International Relations, and certificates in National Security and Intelligence, as well as American Government.
+Antonette (Toni) Kirby (she/hers/her) is a PhD student in the Department of Political Science at the University of Wisconsin-Madison.
+She specializes in international relations with an emphasis in political psychology.
+Prior to joining UW–Madison, Toni received her BA from the University of Nebraska at Omaha where she studied forensic psychology and international studies with an emphasis on Russia and Post-Soviet States.
+She continued her education at the University of Nebraska at Omaha receiving her MS in international relations and certificates in national security and intelligence, as well as American government.

 Co-Author

-- Presenter with Jared Koelzer and Gregory A. Petrow.
-(April 13, 2023).
+Presenter with Jared Koelzer et al. (April 13, 2023).
 “A Proposed Study of How Intersectional Politician Categories Affect How Anger Expressions are Perceived and Evaluated.”
 Presented at the Midwest Political Science Association Conference.
 Chicago, IL.

-- (2022) With Dr. Gregory A. Petrow, Jared Koelzer.
-“A Proposed Study of How Intersectional Politician Categories Affect How Anger Expressions are Perceived and Evaluated.”
-Typescript.
+(2022) Jared Koelzer, et al. “A Proposed Study of How Intersectional Politician Categories Affect How Anger Expressions are Perceived and Evaluated.”

-- (2022) With Dr. Gregory A. Petrow.
-Grant: American Political Science Association’s Centennial Center.
+(2022) Grant: American Political Science Association’s Centennial Center